10 Best Diving Mask Slap Straps

 Closure Style and Installation

-The majority of slap straps use a wraparound sleeve design that slides over your existing silicone strap.
+The majority of slap straps use a wraparound sleeve design that slides over the existing silicone strap.
 This style is simple to install and works with almost any mask.
 Some models use a hook-and-loop fastener that wraps around the strap and closes on itself.
 The advantage of hook-and-loop is that you can remove or swap the cover without unthreading the strap from your mask buckles, which is convenient if you switch between a dry-hood setup and a bare-headed warm-water configuration.
 Reversible covers add versatility, letting you change colors or patterns without buying a second strap.
 When installing any cover, center it over the back of your head so the weight of the mask pulls evenly on both sides; an off-center cover can twist and create uneven pressure on your temples.

 Hair Management and Comfort